[English] Visual Archives: Documentaries on Chinese Underground Music

 Maya Rudolph, Benny Shaffer, Lulu Chow and Josh Feola, Five Years 五年, 2011

-If you like this School documentary, you will definitely love this 20mn documentary about the late D-22, 五年 (Five Years), produced, edited and subtitled by Maya Rudolph, Benny Shaffer, Lulu Chow and Josh Feola of Pangbianr Production. 五年 focuses on the late D-22 live music venue, opened in 2006 and closed in 2012, which allowed a new generation of indie Chinese bands to flourish in the mid-2000s (and forced a generation of Chinese students to sleep at the McDonald because the concerts ended after Universities’ curfew).
+If you like the aforementioned School documentary, you will definitely love this 20mn documentary about the late D-22, 五年 (Five Years), produced, edited and subtitled by Maya Rudolph, Benny Shaffer, Lulu Chow and Josh Feola of Pangbianr Production. 五年 focuses on the late D-22 live music venue, opened in 2006 and closed in 2012, which allowed a new generation of indie Chinese bands to flourish in the mid-2000s (and forced a generation of Chinese students to sleep at the McDonald because the concerts ended after Universities’ curfew).
 The documentary features interviews with Michael Pettis, founder of the D-22 and the label Maybe Mars and prominent figures of this golden era: Zhou Shouwang of Carsick Cars, Yang Haisong of P.K.14, Snapline, Rustic… A book by Matthew Niederhauser, Sound Kapital, also provides an overview of the D-22.
 (Thanks to Josh for the link)

 Chaos Xinxiang 混乱新乡, 2013